What you need to know about the 40th District Court

 - Surety Bond: The defendant can hire a bondsman to post the bond in the case of a surety bond.
-Bondsman charge high fees to post bonds, typically 10% of the bond’s amount.
+Bondsmen charge high fees to post bonds, typically 10% of the bond’s amount.

 Getting a bond is more challenging and critical than it may seem.
-Being released on a pretrial bond is essential because you can remain employed or in school, take care of your family, create a track record of following the law, and help you communicate with you and assist in your defense.
+Being released on a pretrial bond is essential because you can remain employed or in school, care for your family, create a track record of following the law, and help you communicate with and assist in your defense.

 If you cannot post bond, you would have to stay in jail through your trial.
 Remaining free on bond allows you to prove to the judge that you can abide by the law and deserve leniency.
 Your best bet is to find an experienced and reputable Macomb County attorney to ensure you get a low or personal bond.
 Freedom is priceless.